troyvassalotti/troyv.dev/src/posts/express-cats.md

 If you visit Sophie's page, you'll see a button/link to Remi's page, and vice versa.
 Aside from all that, the only piece of the puzzle remaining is styling the thing, which leads us to Tailwind.

 ## Thoughts on Tailwind
 I should use it more.
 Not that it was a life-changing tool to use here.
 In fact, it was a little annoying feeling like I removed control of creating custom CSS and having to rely on a seemingly-endless series of predetermined classes.
-One downside of this is applying the same classes to adjacent HTML elements since I couldn't just create an all-encompassing rule to target all `h2` elements or something.
+One downside of this is applying the same classes to adjacent HTML elements since I couldn't create an all-encompassing rule to target all `h2` elements or something.

 That being said, I only used it this one time in a very surface-level way.
 People love this thing and I have no doubts I could fall in love with it too if I read more of the docs and tried it out on a larger scale.
 But without all that prior practice, I definitely could've made this thing quicker if I used my own CSS files.

 There are aspects of Tailwind I grew to enjoy.
 For one, I appreciate the notion that headings should be detached from their initial font sizes because it isn't always the case that the `h1` should be bigger than the `h2`.
-Years of it being that way by default makes it feel weird for them to not follow that order, but years of seeing people use a heading element just because it has the size or styling they want - as opposed to it being the right element semantically - says that isn't how everyone sees it.
+Years of it being that way by default makes it feel weird for them to not follow that order, but years of seeing people use a heading element because it has the size or styling they want - as opposed to it being the right element semantically - says that isn't how everyone sees it.

 But I didn't love having a blank slate either.
-Since everything is basically reset with no styles, I felt more pressure to make sure all lists, links, headings, body text, etc were accounted for.
+Since everything is reset with no styles, I felt more pressure to make sure all lists, links, headings, body text, etc were accounted for.
 I didn't design the app ahead of time though, which is why it is very basic looking.
 I would not let this go as a production-ready application, but it is totally fine as a simple, fun, nonsense thing.

 ## Hosting
 You can find the app [at this link](https://express-cats-app.herokuapp.com/).
 I chose Heroku to host it because I had recently used it for - you guessed it - a tutorial.
 I had way more of an issue getting the app to work than I should have.
 For some reason, the first bunch of pushes were giving me good deploy logs with a broken URL.
 I still don't know how I fixed the issue, but I uninstalled and reinstalled dependencies, and changed some language even if the language _worked locally_, until the app finally deployed correctly.
 Again, nothing in the logs were telling me something was wrong so...

 I have no intentions of editing this thing.
-It is alive and in the world and I am banished from making any improvements because it simply doesn't matter - it's a joke site.
+It is alive and in the world, and I am banished from making any improvements because it doesn't matter - it's a joke site.
 The only thing that might change is where I host it, but Heroku is fine for now.